 Connections: The Sauliner Family

 Amanda and Jason are dedicated, busy parents of two young boys.
 Both of their sons (Marcus & Jase) have autism; their oldest also has other medical complexities.
-They are pictured here, recently wearing blue in support of autism awareness.
 Parenting two young boys is exhausting as is; Amanda and Jason have the additional role of managing countless health team members, navigating frustrating systems, never-ending appointments, and of course the challenges that come with a diagnosis of autism.
 Times TWO.

 Mom and Dad are a strong team, made even stronger by their perseverance to get the “right” supports in place that can support their family.
 (One partner that has been instrumental in supporting them in their journey has been NBACL ( New Brunswick Association For Community Living ).

 The couple recently had the opportunity to enjoy some time away without the boys- something that never happens.
-I had a little Q&A with Amanda in terms of self-care.
-Thank you, Amanda for your very honest answers!
+We had the chance to speak with Amanda about self-care.

 NAVICARE/SOINSNAVI: What does “self-care” mean to you?

 AMANDA: It means being able to recharge.
 Have alone time or couple time.
 Doing something with friends.
 However, since we do not have supports for Jase (youngest son), this does not happen often.

 NAVICARE/SOINSNAVI: How do you feel about prioritizing yourself?